Novabutter/partition-resize/README.md

-# Partition Table Resizing Script
+# Partition Table Resizing Script (Without Rebooting)

 Run out of space on your VM?